Online Course FAQs: Schools & Educators

 A: Carone Learning courses are designed to be LMS interoperable, so they can be easily transferred or migrated to other systems.
-We have currently worked on LMS such as BrainHoney, Moodle, Canvas, Blackboard, D2L, ANGEL, eCollege, and several proprietary systems.
-For schools with no LMS, Carone Learning can host the courses on our BrainHoney site.
+We have worked on LMS such as Buzz, Canvas, Schoology, BrightSpace, Blackboard, Moodle, and more.
+For schools with no LMS, Carone Learning can host the courses on our Buzz site.

 Q: Is there a set schedule students have to follow?

-A: Students have 18 weeks from the date of enrollment to complete a full semester course (with a two-week optional extension).
-A recommended pacing guide is provided in each course.
+A: A recommended pacing guide is provided in each course.
 However, there is no set schedule and students can work at their own pace.
 A school that is using their own instructors has the option to assign due dates if they wish.

 Q: How long does each course take to complete?

 A: Most Carone Learning courses are designed for a 16-week semester (75-90 hours).
 However, courses can be taken at an accelerated or flexible pace to adjust to various schedules and student needs.
 Credit recovery courses are designed to be completed in about 6 weeks.

 Q: Is there a drop period?

 A: Yes.
 Carone Learning provides an introductory grace period if students enroll and decide the course is not right for them.
 Contact us for more information about custom pricing and grace periods.

 A: Pricing varies depending on the volume as well as the services a school is interested in receiving.
 Contact us to receive a custom quote for your school.